You’re about to discover how to create an online course.

 Step 3.
 Plan your pilot course.

-After all the research, you now know two crucial things about your students: their current “location” (problems or desires) and their target destination (Minimum Viable Outcome).
+After all the research, you now know two crucial things about your students: their current “location” (problems or desires) and their target “destination” (Minimum Viable Outcome).

-Now your task is to map out their route to get from where they are now to where they want to be.
+Now your task is to map out the route to get from where they are now to where they want to be.
 You will do that by thinking through the dependencies of what it really takes for them to develop the level of ability.

-It’s time to decide on the six components of your pilot course: format; price; payment options; curriculum; delivery method; and, student onboarding process.
+It’s time to decide on the six components of your pilot course: format, price, payment options, curriculum, delivery method, and student onboarding process.